RECTOR OF ST VINCENT’S :

 The Rector, Andrew Milner and the Hon Barnaby Miln are members of the Diocesan Synod of the Diocese of Edinburgh.
 James Holloway is the Alternate Member.

 The Hon Barnaby Miln is a member of the General Synod of the Scottish Episcopal Church.
-He is the Lay Representative of the Edinburgh Forth Area Council which is composed of these congregations: Holy Cross, Davidson’s Mains, Edinburgh EH4 5BS; St David of Scotland, Royston Mains Place, Edinburgh EH5 1LH; St Ninian’s, 40 Comely Bank, Edinburgh EH4 1AG; St Paul’s & St George’s, 10 Broughton Street, Edinburgh EH1 3RH; St Philip’s & St James’, 57B Inverleith Row, Edinburgh EH5 5PX; St Vincent’s; St James the Less, John’s Place, Leith EH6 7EL; St Mary of Mount Carmel, Hopetoun Road, South Queensferry EH30 9RB.
+He was elected in 2016 for four years, and re-elected in 2020, as the Lay Representative of the Edinburgh Forth Area Council.
+This is composed of these congregations: Holy Cross, Davidson’s Mains, Edinburgh EH4 5BS; St David of Scotland, Royston Mains Place, Edinburgh EH5 1LH; St Ninian’s, 40 Comely Bank, Edinburgh EH4 1AG; St Paul’s & St George’s, 10 Broughton Street, Edinburgh EH1 3RH; St Philip’s & St James’, 57B Inverleith Row, Edinburgh EH5 5PX; St Vincent’s; St James the Less, John’s Place, Leith EH6 7EL; St Mary of Mount Carmel, Hopetoun Road, South Queensferry EH30 9RB.

 Weekly rotas are posted on the vestibule notice board.
 Help is always needed to read the Epistle and Intercessions, to welcome and hand out books and to take the Collection.
 If you think you could offer your services, please add your name to the appropriate day or speak to Andy Milner

-If you can help with hospitality please contact Ruth Stark
+If you can help with hospitality please contact Angela Wilson or Augusta Maclean

 If you want to help with flower arranging please contact Jenny Stewart